Religion in Guyana: Religion and politics

 Through much of Guyana's history, the Anglican and Roman Catholic churches helped maintain the social and political status quo.
 The Roman Catholic Church and its newspaper, the Catholic Standard, were vocal opponents of the ideology of the People's Progressive Party (PPP) in the 1950s and became closely associated with the conservative United Force.
 However, in the late 1960s the Roman Catholic Church changed its stance toward social and political issues, and the Catholic Standard became more critical of the government.
 Subsequently, the government forced a number of foreign Roman Catholic priests to leave the country.
 By the mid-1970s, the Anglicans and other Protestant denominations had joined in the criticisms of government abuse.
 The Anglican and Roman Catholic churches also worked together, unsuccessfully, to oppose the government's assumption of control of church schools in 1976.

 The Guyana Council of Churches was the umbrella organization for sixteen major Christian denominations.
 Historically, it had been dominated by the Anglican and Roman Catholic churches.
 The Guyana Council of Churches became an increasingly vocal critic of the government in the 1970s and 1980s, focusing international attention on its shortcomings.
 The conflict between the government and the Guyana Council of Churches came to a head in 1985, when members of the PNC-influenced House of Israel physically prevented the council from holding its annual meeting.
 Later that year, police searched the homes of the major Christian church leaders.
 The PNC maintained the support of a number of smaller Christian denominations, however.

 In contrast to the most prominent Christian clergy, who maintained connections with international denominations, Hindu and Muslim leaders depended on strictly local support.
 For them, resistance to political pressure was more difficult.
 In the 1970s, the PNC succeeded in splitting many of the important Hindu and Muslim organizations into pro-PNC and pro-PPP factions.

 Freedom of religion

-The Constitution of Guyana provides for freedom of religion, and the Government generally respects this right in practice.
+The Constitution of Guyana ensures freedom of religion, and the Government generally respects this right in practice.
 The U.S. government could locate no reports of societal abuses or discrimination based on religious belief or practice during 2007, and prominent societal leaders took positive steps to promote religious freedom.

 In September 2009, forty mainly U.S. citizen missionaries from the Church of Jesus Christ of Latter-day Saints were detained briefly.
 Subsequently the 100+ missionaries were ordered to leave the country within a month.
 In addition to its missionary work, the church owns approximately $2 million in property in Guyana, and cultivate farms in the country.
 Missionaries have worked in the country for more than 20 years.

+In 2023, the country scored 4 out of 4 for religious freedom; it was noted that religious groups can register places of worship and receive associated benefits without difficulty.